AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit3.md

  -5
 Enter a number for Y
  19
-Checking that both x and are not negative ... at least one number is negative at least one number is negative
+Checking that both x and y input as a negative ... at least one number is negative

 //program with positive inputs
 Enter a number for X
  5
 Enter a number for Y
  15
-Checking that both x and are not negative ...
+Checking that both x and y are not negative ...
 Both x and y are not negative
 Both x and y are not negative
 ```

-Submit your assignment as a replit on Canvas.

 ### Activity 3.6.2